Showing 289-384 of 730 items found in Events

-The Genoa Farmer's Market features locally-grown produce, wine, baked goods, flowers and artisan crafts.
+The Genoa Farmers Market features locally-grown produce, wine, baked goods, flowers and artisan crafts.
 Last Saturday of the month (May 30th - Sept.
-26th: 9am - 2pm) On the corner of Genoa & Main Street.
+26th: 9am - 2pm) Located on the corner of Genoa & Main Street.
 For more information call 815-784-2212 or visit http://genoaareachamber.com/

 Get Lit New Year's Eve Fun Run